Fast, Free Auto Insurance Quotes

 Required car insurance in Hawaii

-if you crash into someone else's car or property, your liability insurance will pay for damage.
+If you crash into someone else's car or property, liability insurance will pay for damage and injuries.
 But only up to the amounts you choose, called "limits."
 If you buy only the minimum insurance required in Hawaii, you can still be sued for damage that your auto insurance doesn't cover.
 Let's look at the Hawaii car insurance options so you can buy the right coverage for you.

 Minimum auto liability insurance in Hawaii: